 i. recover from you, as an amount automatically payable through the BSP Settlement System, our loss arising from your failure to comply with the Sales Rules (for example, the difference between the face value of a ticket you sold, and the actual sale price in the correct booking class);

 ii. suspend your ability to sell airfares under the “VA” airline designator for such time as we deem appropriate; or

-iii. if you repeatedly fail to comply with the Sales Rules, terminate this Agreement immediately pursuant to Part A, Clause 6.b of this Agreement.
+iii. if you repeatedly fail to comply with the Sales Rules, terminate this Agreement with immediate effect.

 - Licence and Use of the API.
 If you are using the API to access fares and make bookings, you must not: